orbisgis/orbisrcp/README.md

 ## Note

-THe repository to install the OrbisRCP plugins is  : https://raw.githubusercontent.com/orbisgis/orbisrcp/p2-repository/
+The repository to install the OrbisRCP plugins is  : https://raw.githubusercontent.com/orbisgis/orbisrcp/p2-repository/

 It contains  the current snaphot versions (deployed after each PR).